Bucharest for Digital Nomads

 I carry everything that I need with me, just because many hosts aren't so thoughtful, but even I still appreciated how much thought had gone into making my stay as comfortable as it could be.

 My only criticism is the people in other apartments smoking on their balconies.
-If you happen to have the windows open and the person next door starts smoking, the smoke blows-in.
+If you happen to have the windows open and the person next door starts smoking, the smoke blows in.
 So where I might have preferred to keep the windows open and the AC turned-off, I generally kept the windows closed.

-Unless you find a detached house in the middle of Bucharest, that's going to be a problem anywhere.
-This is still up there among the best Airbnbs I've stayed at.
+Despite that, this is still up there among the best Airbnbs I've stayed at.

 The living area is very spacious, especially if you're alone.
 Plenty of space to do yoga.
 Probably enough space for two people to do yoga.